flojoy-ai/docs/docs/nodes/LOADERS/CLOUD_DATABASE/CLOUD_DATABASE.md

 ---
 hide_table_of_contents: true
-sidebar_label: Load
+sidebar_label: Cloud Database
 sidebar_position: 1
-slug: /nodes/LOADERS/
+slug: /nodes/LOADERS/CLOUD_DATABASE/
 ---

-# LOAD in Python
+# CLOUD DATABASES in Python

-Welcome to the Load Nodes page!
+Welcome to the Cloud Database Nodes page!

-Here you can find information about all the Flojoy nodes that load data.
+Here you can find information about all the Flojoy nodes that can be used to download from, and upload to the Flojoy Cloud.

-## Load Nodes
+## Cloud Database Nodes

 <div className="flex flex-wrap" style={{ marginLeft: "-55px" }}>